SteveSayantan/DevOps-Bootcamp/kubernetes/service.md

 ### NodePort

-A NodePort is a type of Kubernetes Service that exposes a Pod to external traffic by opening a static port on every node in the cluster and routing traffic from that port to any of the target Pods present in any of the nodes .
+A NodePort is a type of Kubernetes Service that exposes a Pod to external traffic by opening a static port on every node in the cluster and routing traffic from that port to any of the target Pods present in any of the nodes.
+Whenever we create this service, an entry is added to the iptable of each node.

+> NodePort should only be used for testing purpose.

 **YAML Example: NodePort Service**